Contact & About

 Along with a good many international awards and nominations, Martin Roemers won two prizes in the World Press Photo contest.

-After graduating from the AKI Academy of Fine Arts in Enschede, Roemers has lived and worked in Delft, the Netherlands.
-His main projects were exhibited in many solo and group exhibitions in Europe, Asia, Australia and the United States including Paris Photo and Art Miami.
-His work has been included in collections throughout the world including Amsterdam’s Rijksmuseum and the Museum of Fine Arts in Houston, it is represented by galleries in Doha and New York.
+After graduating from the AKI Academy of Fine Arts in Enschede, Roemers has lived and worked in the Netherlands.
+His main projects were exhibited in many solo and group exhibitions in the Americas, Asia, Australia and Europe.
+His work has been included in collections throughout the world including Amsterdam’s Rijksmuseum, the Museum of Fine Arts in Houston and the Getty Research Institute in Los Angeles.
+It is represented by galleries in Doha and New York.
 In 2021 Roemers received the Stipend for Established Artists of the Mondriaan Fund.

 Els Barents was Huis Marseille’s Founding Director and the first Photography Curator of the Stedelijk Museum in Amsterdam.